Raskas009/ai-case-study/sparta_science_ai_case_study.md

 - **Cloud Computing**: For processing large data streams.
 - **Advanced Machine Learning Models**: To analyze continuous data and generate dynamic insights.
 - **Deep Learning Models**: Used to create highly personalized and adaptive training programs based on continuous data input.
-- **Neurofeedback Systems**: Track brainwave patterns to enhance focus, reaction time, and stress management for esports athletes.
+- **Neurofeedback Systems**: Track brainwave patterns to enhance focus, reaction time, and stress management for esports athletes.(ChatGPT,2024).
 - **Telehealth Platforms**: Allow sports medicine experts to provide virtual consultations and rehabilitation guidance.
 - **Predictive Analytics**: Use historical data combined with AI models to predict injury likelihood, which insurance companies can use to customize coverage.